Jambierp/hashcat/BUILD_macOS.md

-# Compiling hashcat for Windows with macOS.
+# Compiling supercrack for Windows with macOS.

 Tested on macOS 12.6.6 M1.